eliseekn/tinymvc/README.md

 # Routing

-Default routes are set by default whith controllers file class with associated actions.
-You can add custom routes in ```app/config/routes.php``` that redirects to these defaults routes, like this:
+Default routes are set with controllers files class and associated actions.
+You can add custom routes in ```app/config/routes.php``` that redirects to these defaults routes.
+See the example below:

 ```php
 $routes['home/'] = 'home/index';